+All signs shall be professionally fabricated and installed.
+The following signs are authorized in all residential districts:

+Residential development identification ground sign:

+• Number maximum 2 sign faces for each road entering the development from outside the development

+• Area maximum per sign face 24 square feet

+• Height maximum 4 feet

+Directional sign:

+• Number maximum As determined necessary by City staff

+• Area maximum per sign face 4 square feet

+Institutional use signs:

+• Institutional uses in residential districts shall be permitted signage in accordance with the regulations applicable to the non-residential zoning districts.
-(A) Freestanding signs A freestanding sign shall be permitted only on a property with a nonresidential building of at least 1,000 square feet.

-(i) Quantity.
-A free standing or double-face freestanding sign is allowed at each vehicular entrance into a residential development, provided there are at least 500 feet of separation between the sign and any other freestanding sign within a development.

-(2) Minimum frontage.
-A freestanding sign shall only be allowed on a property with at least 100 feet of street frontage on a single street.

-(3) Minimum setbacks.
-A freestanding sign shall not be located (leading edge) less than seven feet from any public right-of-way line, five feet from any adjacent property line, or 25 feet from any public right-of-way intersection.

-(4) Corner lots.
-A freestanding sign on a corner property shall be permitted only along the main street.\
+- (A) Freestanding signs A freestanding sign shall be permitted only on a property with a nonresidential building of at least 1,000 square feet.
+Non-residential - (i) Quantity.
+A free standing or double-face freestanding sign is allowed at each vehicular entrance into a residential development, provided there are at least 500 feet of separation between the sign and any other freestanding sign within a development. - (2) Minimum frontage.
+A freestanding sign shall only be allowed on a property with at least 100 feet of street frontage on a single street. - (3) Minimum setbacks.
+A freestanding sign shall not be located (leading edge) less than seven feet from any public right-of-way line, five feet from any adjacent property line, or 25 feet from any public right-of-way intersection. - (4) Corner lots.
+A freestanding sign on a corner property shall be permitted only along the main street. - (5) Dimensions.

-(5) Dimensions.
 The dimensions of freestanding signs permitted under this section shall not exceed the following:

-Building Gross Total Sign Height Area per Total Face Area

-1033 Floor Area (Sq.
+Building Gross Floor Area (Sq.
 Ft.)
-(Feet) Sign Side (Sq.
+Total Sign Height (Feet) Area per Sign Side (Sq.
 Ft.)
-(Sq.
+Total Face Area (Sq.
 Ft.)

-1034 1,000 ± 10,000 6 25 50
+1,000 ± 10,000 6 25 50

 10,000 ± 25,000 8 49 98

 25,000 ± 50,000 12 64 128

-50,000 ± 100,000 16 81 162

-100,000+ 18 100 200

-1035 (B) Directional sign.
+(B) Directional sign.

-- 1036 (1) Quantity.
+- (1) Quantity.
 As approved as part of the document associated with the site plan approval for the development. - (2) Maximum Area.
-3 square feet per sign face. - 1039 (3) Maximum Height.
-3 feet. - Sec.
-105-035.
-Permanent signs, non-residential districts. - 1041 (A) Free standing sign.
+3 square feet per sign face. - (3) Maximum Height.
+3 feet.

+Sec.
+105-035. - Permanent signs, non-residential districts.

+- (A) Free standing sign.
 Freestanding signs are allowed in accordance with the following provisions. - (1) Quantity. - (i) Lots with a street frontage of 100 feet up to 200 feet on a single street or a total street frontage of 100 feet or more.
 One freestanding sign is allowed in accordance with the standards set forth in this section. - (ii) Lots containing at least 200 feet of street frontage on a single street or 100,000 square feet of gross floor area.
 Two freestanding signs are allowed, provided that the second sign shall not exceed the maximum parameters of the next lowest category for which the property is eligible in accordance with § 150-035(B) below, and provided further that the signs shall be separated by a minimum distance of 25 feet. - (2) Corner lots.
 A freestanding sign on a corner property shall be allowed only along the main street. - (3) Minimum Building size.
-A freestanding sign shall be allowed only on a property with a nonresidential building of at least 1,000 square feet.
+A freestanding sign shall be allowed only on a property with a nonresidential building of at least 1,000 square feet. - (4) Dimensions.
+The dimensions of freestanding signs allowed under this section shall not exceed the following:

 Building (Sq.
 Ft.)
-Gross Floor Area Height Sign Area Sign per Side Total Area Face
+Gross Floor Area Total Height Sign Area Sign per Side Total Area Face

 (Feet) (Sq.
 Ft.)
 (Sq.
 Ft.)

-1,000 ± 10 ,000 6 25 50
+1,000 ± 10 0,000 6 25 50

-$10,000 \pm 2$ 25,000 8 49 98
+$10,000 \pm 3$ 25,000 8 49 98

-$25,000 \pm 5$ 50,000 12 64 128
+25,000 ± 50,000 12 64 128

-50,000 ± 1 00,000 • 16 81 162
+50,000 ± 100,000 16 81 162

-100,000+ • • 18 • 100 • 200
+100,000+ 18 100 200